zabirauf/InkyPi/README.md

 Note:
 - The installation script requires sudo privileges to install and run the service.
 We recommend starting with a fresh installation of Raspberry Pi OS to avoid potential conflicts with existing software or configurations.
-- The installation process will automatically enable the required SPI and I²C interfaces on your Raspberry Pi.
+- The installation process will automatically enable the required SPI and I2C interfaces on your Raspberry Pi.

+"For more details, including instructions on how to image your microSD with Raspberry Pi OS, refer to [installation.md](./docs/installation.md).
+You can also checkout [this YouTube tutorial](https://youtu.be/L5PvQj1vfC4).

 ## Uninstall
 To install InkyPi, simply run the following command: